The Catford Cycling Club (the 'Organiser') declares and states that:

-- NO Cyclist should leave their personal rubbish or clothing on any third party property, especially on the walls of ANY local properties.
+- 11. NO Cyclist should leave their personal rubbish or clothing on any third party property, especially on the walls of ANY local properties.
 Failure to comply with this may result in the event being cancelled and the Cyclist(s) in question being banned from riding in this or any other future HOTA event.
 NO Cyclist shall park in an inconsiderate manner, extra parking marshals will be deployed to control parking on the roads in the vicinity of the Event HQ (Charles Darwin School) to ensure that disruption and inconvenience to local residents is kept to an absolute minimum.
-Any rider who ignores the marshals instructions regarding parking will be disqualified and not allowed to start the event.
-Please car share where possible and if not park well away from the Event HQ if you cannot get into one of the allocated parking spaces. (“especially on the walls of ANY local properties” has been added above).
+Any Cyclist who ignores the marshals' instructions regarding parking will be disqualified and not allowed to start the event.
+Please car share where possible.
+Please park well away from the Event HQ if you cannot get into one of the allocated parking spaces.

 - No personal support cars for riders will be permitted.

-- Each participant will be fully responsible for any fees or costs incurred or arising from an accident either involving or caused by the rider.
+- Each Cyclist will be fully responsible for any fees or costs incurred or arising from an accident either involving or caused by the Cyclist.
 This includes, but is not exclusive to, fees from Police, Air Ambulance, Fire and Rescue and the Ambulance service.
-If the situation arises that you are not capable of making the decision to call the emergency services, the rider agrees that a member of Catford Cycling Club or member of the public may call for them.
-In this situation, the rider still accepts the costs and consequences of such actions.
+If the situation arises that you are not capable of making the decision to call the emergency services, the Cyclist agrees that a member of Catford Cycling Club or member of the public may call for them.
+In this situation, the Cyclist accepts the costs and consequences of such actions.

 The Cyclist Entrant named on the Entry Form declares he/she:

-- Is Over 18 and, if under 18, has the written consent of his/her Parent or Guardian to participate and must produce this on request if required to along with confirmation of adequate personal accident and third party liability insurance.
+- Is Over 18, or if under 18, has the written consent of his/her Parent or Guardian to participate and must produce this in writing on request if required to along with confirmation of adequate personal accident and third party liability insurance.